jmjuanes/mikel/README.md

 - `body`: a string with the partial content.
 - `data`: an object with your custom data for the partial.
 You can also use `attributes` as an alias.

-Custom data will be available in the partial content as a variable `@partial`.
+Custom data will be available in the partial content in the `@partial.attributes` variable.

 Example: